With Hampton Court Flower Show 2015 about to open, here's a sneak preview of the seven gardens which will feature London Stone paving.

 With a very different feel, this garden, designed by Nilufer Danis of Lotus Design Studio and built by Landform Consultants uses enclosure, water and shade to evoke early Turkish Islamic gardens of the tenth century.
 Rosa x damascene and bougainvillea add strong colour, and a large plane tree cools a corner as water splashes and trickles.
 Look for the Classic Travertine Honed and Unfilled, which we think will add to the sense of history and age in the design with its interesting texture.
 Don't miss the yin and yang elements, represented in upright cypresses and productive fruit trees.

 This show is a bit of a landmark for London Stone too.
-Out of thirty gardens, we're supplying natural stone paving for seven of them – that's over 20% and our record so far! *polishes fingernails and looks modest*
+Out of 30 gardens, we're supplying natural stone paving to seven of them - that's over 20% and our record so far!